xtremind/tmber/README.md

 - [x] if join an nonexisting game, go to title with error message
 - [x] disconnect will remove player from game
 - [x] add a bot in a waiting game
+- [x] remove a bot in a waiting game

 ## IN PROGRESS